The Wisdom of Odin

 The Nine noble Virtues

-To succour the friendless but to put no faith in the pledged word of a stranger people.
+6) To succor the friendless but to put no faith in the pledged word of a stranger people.

 So if you meet a kindly old man with his hat pulled down over one eye.
 Pay attention to what he says and treat his words with respect.
 You never know who you may be talking to.